💬

 Safety Bars

-Just like the J-Hooks, you're looking for a sturdy safety bar that will support a drop of a heavy bar.
+Like the J-Hooks, you're looking for sturdy spotter arms that will support a drop of a heavy bar.
 Check that the steel is thick, and consider a safety bar with a plastic insert on top to protect your bar when dropped.

 Extra Attachments